DeepBlueRobotics/training/docs/section-7/feedback-control.md

 // Only use this line once the error is "close enough" pidController.reset();
 ```

+!!! note
+    `SparkPIDController` which runs on a CANSparkMax can [obtain inputs and outputs at 1ms](https://docs.revrobotics.com/brushless/spark-max/control-interfaces), while the `PIDController` which runs on the RoboRIO runs every 20ms.
+For this reason, it is preferred to use the `SparkPIDController` for more precise control.
+Note that you need to write additional code to make the CANSparkMax run faster since by default it runs every 20ms.

 You need to check out the documentation for each of these classes and familiarize youself with them.
 [Definitely read WPILIB's documentation on their PID Controllers](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/pidcontroller.html).